Analyze the performance of your API Endpoints

 Tinybird is all about speed.
 It gives you tools to make real-time queries really quickly, and then even more tools to optimize those queries to make your API Endpoints faster.

 Of course, before you optimize, you need to know what to optimize.
 That's where the Tinybird pipe_stats and pipe_stats_rt Data Sources come in.
-Whether you're trying to speed up your Endpoints, track error rates, or reduce scan size (and subsequent usage costs), pipe_stats and pipe_stats_rt let you see how your Endpoints are performing, so you can find performance offenders and get them up to speed.
+Whether you're trying to speed up your API Endpoints, track error rates, or reduce scan size and subsequent usage costs, pipe_stats and pipe_stats_rt let you see how your API Endpoints are performing, so you can find performance offenders and get them up to speed.

-These Service Data Sources provide performance data and consumption data for every single request, plus you can filter and sort results by tokens to see who is accessing your endpoints and how often.
+These Service Data Sources provide performance data and consumption data for every single request, plus you can filter and sort results by Tokens to see who is accessing your API Endpoints and how often.

 Confused about the difference between pipe_stats_rt and pipe_stats? pipe_stats provides aggregate stats - like average request duration and total read bytes - per day, whereas pipe_stats_rt offers the same information but without aggregation.
 Every single request is stored in pipe_stats_rt.
 The examples in this guide use pipe_stats_rt, but you can use the same logic with pipe_stats if you need more than 7 days of lookback.